SpaceEzhik/Text-2-SQL/readme.md

 1. Set up your MySQL server: Follow the [MySQL getting started guide](https://dev.mysql.com/doc/mysql-getting-started/en/).
-2. Create your database structure: Use the [DDL script](./sql_generator/creation_commented.sql) to describe your domain to the LLM.
+2. Create your database structure: Use the [DDL script](./sql_generator/creation_commented.sql) to define your database schema, which helps the LLM understand your domain.
 3. Create a user for the API: Follow these [instructions to create a MySQL user](https://dev.mysql.com/doc/refman/8.4/en/create-user.html).
 This user will be used by the API to execute queries.